jeffjose/whenareyou/README.md

 whenareyou
 ==========

-Gets the time zone of any location in the world.
+Gets the time zone name of any location in the world.

-This fork is a modified version of @sils [whenareyou](https://github.com/aerupt/whenareyou).
+This fork is a (heavily) modified version of @sils [whenareyou](https://github.com/aerupt/whenareyou).
 Uses `nominatim.openstreetmap.org` to search the location.
 It caches the results so that the server isn't stressed by repeated queries of the same address.

 ## example usage